truChIP – Mammalian Cell ChIP

 truChIP – Tissue ChIP

-The Covaris truChIP Chromatin Shearing Kit Tissue SDS can be used directly with the Covaris CP02 CryoPREP Pulverizer to process tissue samples for ChIP.
+The Covaris truChIP Chromatin Shearing Tissue Kit can be used in combination with the Covaris CP02 CryoPREP Pulverizer to process tissue samples for ChIP-Seq.
 Covaris developed the protocol using liver, brain, and muscle tissue from mice.
-The truChIP Chromatin Shearing Kit Tissue SDS is optimized for efficient and reproducible chromatin shearing when working with a variety of hard and soft tissue types.
+The truChIP Chromatin Shearing Tissue Kit is optimized for efficient and reproducible chromatin shearing when working with a variety of hard and soft tissue types.

 Features & Benefits